sdarmetta/CISC2000/lab2/README.md

 # studentObjects.cpp
-A program in which the student inputs personal information, as well as course information and grades.
+A program in which the user inputs personal information, as well as course information and grades.